 The Moreno Valley City Council has adopted a Council Goal of Advocacy, which directs the development of cooperative intergovernmental relationships and forceful advocacy of City policies, objectives, and goals to appropriate external governments, agencies and corporations.

 Consistent with the Council’s Advocacy Goal, the City’s legislative advocacy program has been active since 1995.
 Each two-year legislative session, the City Council determines their advocacy priorities and adopts a Legislative Platform.

 The Legislative Platform provides City officials, staff, and legislative advocates with general “Support” or “Oppose” direction regarding the most important topics and issues to pursue.
 Once adopted, the Legislative Platform eliminates the need for the City Council to review and take a position on each and every proposed bill.
 This enables City staff to respond quickly to the fast-paced state and federal legislative process.
 The statements expressed in the Legislative Platform are general so that they can be applied to the many forms that legislative issues may take.

 The Media and Communications Division serves as the City's media relations/public information office; provides graphic design and special events coordination services to City departments; manages the operations and video productions of the City’s government access cable TV channel MVTV-3; monitors state-issued cable television/video service franchise agreements and manages content on the City's public website, employee Intranet and social media sites.

 Let’s Talk MoVal gives contributors a chance to share new ideas, support others’ ideas, expand upon existing ideas and give feedback on initiatives, working with community leaders on a variety of topics online anytime, anywhere.
-The following are summaries of the feedback gathered by the website by topic:

 Also of interest...